feer-rodriguess90/Transportation-DataScience-Project/README.md

 - Statsmodels

 ## Next Steps
-- Interactive visualization with Tableau (In progess)
+- Interactive visualization with Tableau **(In progess)**
 - Disseminate findings through presentations, reports, and awareness campaigns to promote informed decision-making in road safety initiatives.

 ## Contributing:
 - Contributions and feedback are welcome!
 Please feel free to submit pull requests or raise issues if you have any suggestions for improvement.

 ## Additional Notes
-- [!IMPORTANT]
+> [!IMPORTANT]
-- In case of sensitive bugs like security vulnerabilities, please contact <br />
+> - In case of sensitive bugs like security vulnerabilities, please contact <br />
     datavizwithfer@gmail.com directly instead of using issue tracker. <br />
     We value your effort to improve the security and privacy of this project! <br />

 ## Acknowledgments:

-- We acknowledge the contributions of the Northeast Big Data Innovation Hub & National Student Data Corps for creating the space for intellectual work and providing support for this project.
+- I acknowledge the contributions of the Northeast Big Data Innovation Hub & National Student Data Corps for creating the space for intellectual work and providing support for this project.

 ## Contact: